-- Responsible Recycling Standard (The R2 standard available in the USA)
+- R2 responsible recycling standard (The R2 standard is available in the USA)

 These standards together help support the three pillars of sustainable development.
 The three pillars of sustainability, as outlined by ISO, are as follows:

-- Economic – ISO standards help strengthen ethical business practices whilst aiding national trading and promoting the country’s national quality framework
+- Economic: ISO standards help strengthen ethical business practices whilst aiding national and promoting the country’s national quality framework

-- Social – ISO international standards strengthen the health and wellbeing of colleagues and businesses, which in return improves social welfare and civil interaction
+- Social: ISO international standards strengthen then health and wellbeing of colleagues and businesses, which in return improves social welfare and civil interaction